Claus Peymann

 Claus Peymann (born Klaus Eberhard Peymann, /de/; 7 June 1937 – 16 July 2025) was a German theatre director and manager.
 He headed the Schauspiel Stuttgart from 1974, the Schauspielhaus Bochum from 1979, the Burgtheater in Vienna from 1986 to 1999, and the Berliner Ensemble from 1999 to 2017.
-In all positions, he focused on world premieres of plays and invited new directors, often causing controversies.
+In all positions, he focused on world premieres of plays and invited new directors, often causing controversy.
 He produced Handke's Publikumsbeschimpfung in 1966 and Bernhard's Heldenplatz in 1988, many more by these two authors, and also plays by Peter Turrini and Elfriede Jelinek.
 He collaborated with actors who followed him when he moved to a different post, such as Gert Voss and Traugott Buhre.
 Peymann was regarded as an already legendary figure in German theatre during his lifetime.

 Life and career

 Peymann was born in Bremen on 7 June 1937, the son of the teacher Karl Peymann and his wife Käthe.
 After completing school in Hamburg with the Abitur in 1956, he studied German studies, literature and theatre sciences at the University of Hamburg, where he at times led a theatre studio of students.